Advanced Hydrostatic Drivetrains

 Non-existing piston side forces allow for high combustion pressure, improving efficiency and power density.
 Multi-fuel capability, including Hydrogen.
 Lower costs through less material and fewer parts and manufacturing processes.

-4. Low emissions: Homogeneous Charge Compression Ignition (HCCI) through Peripheral Fuel Injection (PFI) with 24 micro-slots in the cylinder wall and 3.500 bar (50,700 psi) fuel injection pressure for highest atomization, distribution, and minimization of fuel impingement.
+Homogeneous Charge Compression Ignition (HCCI) through Peripheral Fuel Injection (PFI) with 24 micro-slots in the cylinder wall and 3.500 bar (50,700 psi) fuel injection pressure for highest atomization, distribution, and minimization of fuel impingement, increasing combustion efficiency and reducing emissions (CO2, NOx).

-5. Efficient cooling: The power is transmitted by hydraulic fluid which serves also as coolant for the engine and wheel motors.
-The hydraulic circuit and separate coolers radiate the reduced amount of heat efficiently.
+The power is transmitted by hydraulic fluid which serves also as coolant for the engine and the wheel motors.
+The hydraulic circuit and separate coolers radiate the significantly reduced amount of exhaust energy efficiently.

-The piston of the PICC is driven by the exhaust gases of the engine and extract thermal and kinetic energy from the exhaust.
+The piston of the PICC is driven by the exhaust gas of the engine and extracts a larger amount of thermal and kinetic energy from the exhaust energy.
 The distribution in charge air and hydraulic power is infinitely adjustable to maximize the extraction of energy.
-The radiation of noise is reduced through a stepwise reduction of gas pressure from the combustion chamber > to charger > to the environment.
+The radiation of noise is reduced through a stepwise reduction of gas pressure from the combustion chamber- to the charger - to the environment.

 Engine